Table of Contents

 • 2.DON’T TAKE unnecessary valuables and electronics

 You’ll be so immersed with nature that you don’t need to bother with too many electronics.
 Your valuables are safer kept at home.
+Besides, you’ll be surrounded by water and we all know water and electronics don’t mix.
+So unless it’s waterproof or a device you absolutely can’t travel without, save yourself the headache and leave it behind.

-• 3.DON’T BRING delicate items that are easily damaged when wet:
+• 3.DON’T BRING delicate items that are easily damaged when wet

 Your island vacation will likely be wet, so it’s a no brainer to leave any items you don’t need that get damaged when wet at home.
 Pack a kindle in a kindle case rather than books, and bring an underwater camera rather than a regular one.